Yesterday (song): Origin

 According to biographers of Paul McCartney and the Beatles, the entire melody came to McCartney in a dream one night in his room at the Wimpole Street home of his then-girlfriend Jane Asher and her family.
 Upon waking, he hurried to a piano and played the tune to avoid forgetting it.
 Initially he was concerned, though, that he had subconsciously plagiarised someone else's work; as he put it: "For about a month I went round to people in the music business and asked them whether they had ever heard it before.
 Eventually it became like handing something in to the police.
 I thought if no one claimed it after a few weeks then I could have it."

-Upon being convinced that he had not copied the melody, McCartney began writing lyrics to suit it.
-As John Lennon and McCartney were known to do at the time, a substitute working lyric, titled "Scrambled Eggs" (the working opening verse was "Scrambled eggs/Oh my baby how I love your legs/Not as much as I love scrambled eggs"), was used for the song until something more suitable was written.
+Upon being convinced that he had not copied the melody, McCartney began writing accompanying lyrics.
+As John Lennon and McCartney were known to do at the time, they used placeholder words as temporary working lyrics until something more suitable could be written.
+The working title was "Scrambled Eggs".
+The working opening verse was "Scrambled eggs/Oh my baby how I love your legs/Not as much as I love scrambled eggs".

 During the shooting of Help!, a piano was placed on one of the stages where filming was being conducted, and McCartney took advantage of this opportunity to tinker with the song.
 This eventually greatly annoyed the director Richard Lester, who lost his temper, telling McCartney to finish writing the song or he would have the piano removed.
 The patience of the other Beatles was also tested by McCartney's work in progress; George Harrison summed this up when he said: "Blimey, he's always talking about that song.
 You'd think he was Beethoven or somebody!"

 McCartney originally claimed he had written "Yesterday" during the Beatles' tour of France in 1964; however, the song was not released until the summer of 1965.
-During the intervening time, the Beatles released two albums, A Hard Day's Night and Beatles for Sale, each of which could have included "Yesterday".
+During the intervening time, the Beatles released two albums, A Hard Day's Night and Beatles for Sale, either of which could have included "Yesterday".
 Although McCartney has never elaborated on his claims, a delay may have been due to a disagreement between McCartney and George Martin regarding the song's arrangement or the opinion of the other Beatles who felt it did not suit their image.